 - Fuel, oil, coolant and other fluid leaks

 - V-belt tension and damage.
 This requires us to tilt the cab, and not something we do.
 It is possible to crawl under the truck have a quick look.

 - Brake fluid level

 - Steering wheel operation (driving at low speed)

 The bad news, we don’t do all of these on a daily basis.
 The good news, we check the above on a monthly basis.
 While we travelled around the world in Sterlin, we did a variant of these regular checks.
 As mentioned above, we found the smaller list of daily inspections were enough and helped discover issues before they became problems.

-In addition to what FUSO recommends, we also check on a monthly basis that the roof rack is secure, the wheel lug nuts are tight and the rear bumper attachments are secure.
-The plan is to install wheel nut movement indicators and this is on the todo list.
+In addition to what FUSO recommends, we also check on a monthly basis that the roof rack and the rear bumper attachments are secure and inspect the brake hoses.

 Regular Service Intervals

 And then we take Molly to a Service Center for a proper check as indicated in the service manual.